 Cervical degenerative disc disease typically manifests itself as a sore, stiff neck.
-However, anatomic change resulting from cervical degenerative disc disease may result in nerve compression and pain which radiates into your shoulders, arms, and hands, as well.
+However, anatomic changes resulting from the disease may cause nerve compression and pain that radiates to other areas of your body, including the shoulders, arms and hands.

-The cervical spine is located in the neck and upper back area, and it consists of seven vertebrae separated by discs filled with a gel-like substance.
+The cervical spine is located in the neck and upper back area, and it consists of seven vertebrae separated by discs that are filled with a gel-like substance.
 These discs allow the neck to turn and bend freely.
-Cervical degenerative disc disease occurs when the discs wear out due to years of turning and twisting, or are damaged in traumatic injury.
+Cervical degenerative disc disease occurs when the discs deteriorate after years of supporting the head, or when they are damaged in a traumatic injury involving falling or twisting.
 You can learn more about the causes and symptoms of neck disc degeneration on our degenerative disc disease page.

-- Cervical traction to stretch the neck muscles
+- Cervical traction — will stretch the neck muscles

-If you are experiencing a stiff neck, or numbness in the shoulder or arm, contact your doctor.
-He or she can determine the cause of your suffering and recommend treatments to reduce your discomfort.
-In some cases, patients may not respond to conservative rehabilitation and surgery may be indicated.
-Consider the minimally invasive endoscopic outpatient procedures performed at Laser Spine Institute.
-They offer a shorter recovery period than traditional open cervical surgery.
-Contact Laser Spine Institute today for a complimentary review of your MRI or CT scan, and to receive additional information about Laser Spine Institute.
+If you are experiencing a stiff neck or numbness in the shoulders or arms, contact your physician.
+He or she can determine the cause of your discomfort and recommend treatments to reduce your pain.
+Often, conservative rehabilitation provides sufficient relief from most symptoms, but sometimes patients do not respond to these treatments.
+If you’ve attempted these solutions to no avail, surgery may be suggested.
+In that case, consider the minimally invasive outpatient procedures performed at Laser Spine Institute.
+Our minimally invasive procedures offer many advantages over traditional open neck and back surgery, including lower risk of infection and no lengthy recovery.^